fluxcd/flux/docs/tutorials/get-started-kustomize.md

----
-title: How to bootstrap Flux using Kustomize
+# How to bootstrap Flux using Kustomize
-weight: 30
----

 This guide shows you how to use Kustomize to bootstrap Flux on a Kubernetes cluster.